The four questions your landing page needs to answer

 For a step-by-step guide on the functionality of the form manager, click here.

-After a visitor completes your form, you'll give them access to the content of the offer right away.
-The two easiest ways to do this are to redirect them to a thank you page or replace the form on the landing page with an inline thank you message.
+After a visitor completes your form, you can redirect the landing page to a thank you page or display an inline thank you message.

 We recommend you redirect your visitor to a thank you page so you can provide them with a follow-up offer, make it easy for them to share the original offers, and give them additional options for navigation.
-Inline thank you messages don't allow you to do any of these helpful things.
+You can use an inline thank you message if you prefer to deliver your content offer via email.

 Enroll in a Salesforce campaign (Salesforce integrated customers only)